Finesse/Wired/README.md

     ->get();
 ```

-Get all models having at least one related instance which fits a clause:
+Query all models having at least one related instance which fits a clause:

 ```php
 $usersWithOldPosts = $orm